StudentLoans999/Cloud-Resume-Challenge/Steps 2-7/Website Creation and Hosting Journey.md

-My journey to complete Step 2-7 (creating and hosting a static website that uses HTTPS with a custom DNS domain name and visitor counter).
+My journey to complete Step 2-7 (creating and hosting a static website that uses HTTPS with a custom DNS domain name).

 Below I listed the actions I took (I didn't list all the trouble I had trying to make this all work - like in Step 3 I tried Stacks A and C from the website without success)